 Bringing Your Pool Environment Together

 As I mentioned, a spillover connects your spa area to the main pool.
 The result is a U-shaped spa that creates a super open feel to your entire pool environment.
 Without the spillover, there would be a 4th wall closing the spa off, which could feel isolating and separating.
 For some, that may be a good thing.
-But, if you want a more open feel, a spillover is a good idea.
+But, a spillover is a good idea if you want a more open feel.

 The rush of the water spilling from the hot tub to the main pool helps drown out the other noises and distractions of life, making you feel like you’re in a hotel spa or resort.